 The first highly automated shunting operation from the platform to a siding was successfully executed in Bergedorf in February 2021.
 This means that a train can be operated over an entire 1,000-meter section without an accompanying driver.

-At the World Congress for Intelligent Transport Systems (ITS) in October 2021, Siemens Mobility and Deutsche Bahn will be jointly demonstrating the underlying ATO over ETCS technology on the pilot track section.
-In addition to highly automated operation, fully automated shunting between the siding and the Bergedorf platform will be demonstrated for the first time.
+At the World Congress for Intelligent Transport Systems (ITS) in October 2021, Siemens Mobility and Deutsche Bahn have jointly demonstrated the underlying ATO over ETCS technology on the pilot track section.
+In addition to highly automated operation, fully automated shunting between the siding and the Bergedorf platform was demonstrated for the first time.
 Plans are already in the making for deploying this technology in the Hamburg S-Bahn network outside the pilot section.